xtremind/spotipi-eink-v3/README.md

 cd ~
 . spotipi/spotipi-eink/spotipienv/bin/activate
 ```
-Additionally you need to export the following 3 environment variables on you shell that the spotipy library is working.
+Additionally you will need to export the following 3 environment variables on your shell where the spotipy library is working.
 ```
 export SPOTIPY_CLIENT_ID=''
 export SPOTIPY_CLIENT_SECRET=''